Procurement messages speed up the automation of business processes and make them more efficient

 • Peppol process and data models in a nutshell

 The process specification contained in the messages indicates the context in which the message is used in each individual situation.
 For example, the UBL message product catalogue is used in both pre-award and post-award phases.
-In the pre-award phase, the product catalogue is used to present the product information contained in the tender so that the customer can make comparisons between the tenders.
-The product catalogue used the post-award phase is usually more comprehensive than the one used in the pre-award phase and the information is used to facilitate ordering.
+In the pre-award phase, the product catalogue is used to present the product information contained in the tender so that the customer can compare the tenders.
+The product catalogue used in the post-award phase is usually more comprehensive than the one used in the pre-award phase, and the information is used to facilitate ordering.

 A uniform data model is a prerequisite for the consistent use of multiple datasets and code sets in different messages and processes.
 Examples of such applications include message routing addresses, information of the participants, and measurement units.
 Considerable progress has been achieved in the standardisation of these datasets as a result of the e-invoice standardisation carried out in the EU.